 The area inland from the beach is now being developed with more cheaper huts for people staying long term or on a tight budget.
 In fact, with the dusty sand roads and mellow atmosphere, it’s becoming a popular alternative for people who might have stayed on Lonely Beach in the past but now find it too noisy and crowded.

 Santisook bungalows , set in a coconut grove about 3 minutes walk from the beach are worth checking out for wooden bungalows with Western owners.
 And close by, built on an island in the small lagoon, Treehouse Bungalows are one of the best places to get away from it all for a few days.
 Again, not by the beach, but close enough to be able to walk there easily and then escape to some peace and quiet in the evening.
 Their bungalows are built on a small island in the middle of the lagoon behind the beach.
 A very relaxing spot.

 Hat Sai Noi Beach

 Between Bangbao and Klong Kloi beach there is also a ‘blink and you’ll miss it’ beach called ‘Hat Sai Noi Beach’, ( which is akin to ‘Small sandy beach’ in English ).
-Here you will find four small beach bars, a couple which also have rooms for rent.
+Here you will find a handfull of small guesthouses and beach restaurants.
+Most of which also have rooms for rent.
 In the past couple of years there’s been a lot of renovations made to what were once rickety wooden shacks.
 Many are now very pleasant places for an inexpensive stay.
-But despite the development, Hat Sai Noi is still the ideal remedy for anyone staying on the west coast beaches and who find the bars there too commercialised.
+But despite the development, Hat Sai Noi is still the ideal remedy for anyone who finds the west coast beaches too commercialised.